Quarterly national accounts, unemployment and consumer prices are due from Eurozone on Friday, headlining a busy day for the European economic news.

-After reporting a notable drop in first-time claims for U.S. unemployment benefits in the previous week, the Labor Department released a report on Thursday showing that initial jobless claims rebounded by much more than anticipated in the week ended April 23rd.
+After reporting U.S. initial jobless claims at their lowest level in over forty years in the previous week, the Labor Department released a report on Thursday showing that jobless claims rebounded in the week ended April 23rd.
 The report said initial jobless claims rose to 257,000.